-The Government of Ghana, through its national oil company GNPC, has a 10% initial interest in both Agreements which costs are "carried" during the exploration and development phases.
+The Government of Ghana, through its national oil company GNPC, has a 10% initial interest in both Agreements, with its costs "carried" during the exploration and development phases.
 GNPC also has an additional interest (5% in the TEN Field and 3.64% in the Jubilee Field) where it is responsible for development and production costs.